bramtayl/Justly/README.md

 ### View Menu

+In the "View" menu, you can choose among the following options:

 - Check/uncheck "Controls" to view/hide the starting controls, respectively.

 ### Play Menu

-Using the play menu, you can choose among following:
+In the play menu, you can choose among the following options:

-- "Play selection" to play a selection of chords or notes.
-If you play a selection of chords, you will skip the previous chords, and only play the selected chords.
-If you play a selection of notes within a chord, you will skip all previous chords, and only play the selected notes within the chord.
+- "Play selection" to play a selection of chords, notes or percussions.
+If you play a selection of chords, you will skip any previous chords, and only play the selected chords.
+If you play a selection of notes or percussions within a chord, you will skip any previous chords, and only play the selected notes or percussions within the current chord.
-- "Stop Playing" to stop playing a previous request.
+- "Stop Playing" to stop playing.

 ## Example